mozilla/shield-studies-addon-utils/README.md

 - v3: Attempt to formalize on `shield-study` PACKET version 3.
 Jetpack based.
 Prototype used for `raymak/page-reload`.
 All work abandoned, and no formal npm release in this series.
 Work done at `v3-shield-packet-format` branch.
 LAST JETPACK (addon-sdk) RELEASE.
 - v2: Code refactor to es6 `class` with event models.
 Added cli tooling.
 Packet format is still arbitrary and per-study.
 Jetpack based.
 Last used in studies in Q2 2017.
 - v1: Initial work and thinking.
 Telemetry packets are rather arbitrary.
 Jetpack based.

+### Legacy template repositories

+Repositories that should not be used as templates for new studies:

+<https://github.com/gregglind/template-shield-study> - The incubation repo for the updated structure and contents of this repo, ported to the official template in late 2017.
+<https://github.com/benmiroglio/shield-study-embedded-webextension-hello-world-example> - A repository that was created in 2017 to help new Shield/Pioneer engineers to quickly get up and running with a Shield add-on, built upon an older and much more verbose add-on template.
+It's documentation has been ported to the official template repo.
+<https://github.com/johngruen/shield-template> - Despite its name, this repo is for static amo consent pages and does not contain any template for Shield studies